antonvh/LMS-uart-esp/Projects/Websockets/README.md

 To run this demo, connect the ESP8266 to the wifi network.
 Once a succesfull connection is established, the ssid and the webkey are stored in flash and every reboot, the connection is reastablished.

+_Note_: this demo is not stable yet, but shows the potential of running a web server with websockets on the ESP8266.

 # ESP8266